epoupon/lms/README.md

 - Audio transcode for maximum interoperability and low bandwith requirements
 - Custom tag support

+The recommendation engine makes use of [Self-Organizing Maps](https://en.wikipedia.org/wiki/Self-organizing_map)</br>
+Please note this engine:
-The recommendation engine makes use of [Self-Organizing Maps](https://en.wikipedia.org/wiki/Self-organizing_map).
-Please note it may require some significant computation time on large datasets.
+- may require some significant computation time on large datasets.
+- makes use of computed data available on [AcousticBrainz](https://acousticbrainz.org/).
+Therefore your music must contain the [MusicBrainz Identifier](https://musicbrainz.org/doc/MusicBrainz_Identifier) for the recommendation engine to work.

 ## Installation
 Here are the required packages to build on Debian Stretch: